sorenstange/02476_Machine_learning_operations_Jan26_Group_26/reports/README.md

 >
 > Answer:

-We did make use of DVC in the following way: We managed our dataset by initializing DVC in our repository, added the data folder as DVC-tracked dataset and pushed it to ...
-In this way we could version control our data independently from the code.
-This helped us ensure reproducebility of experiments as the exact datset could be used for givn model training.
-It also helped us to be multiple people working on the same data. ...
+We did make use of DVC in the following way: We managed our dataset by initializing DVC in our repository and configured it to use Google Cloud Storage (gs://mlops-s204229/) as a remote.
+We tracked the data folder by running `dvc add data` which created the data.dvc file, and pushed it to the GCS remote.
+This allowed us to version control our data independently from the code stored in Git.
+In the end it helped us in ensuring reproducibilit, as the exact dataset could be pulled and used for any given model training.
+It also helped us to be multiple team members working on the same data without coordinating and team members could easily sync to the same data version using DVC.

 ### Question 11